 Gora has been compared to some European novels.
 Even in the early days there was a claim that its plot resembled that of a novel by George Eliot.
 Comparisons have also been made with Turgenev’s Fathers and Sons.
 I always thought that in the dramatic point-counterpoint debates, Gora was more reminiscent of Dostoyevsky’s The Brothers Karamazov.
 But none of these books cast a direct or conscious influence on Gora.
 Of course, these questions cannot be fully resolved without asking the writer himself.
 In its stead, we have to do with indirect clues and educated guesses only.

 Some observations about Gora also apply to other novels by Tagore.
 There are no redundant characters in any of his novels, nor are there any unnecessary scenes or dialogues.
 The dialogues are sometimes essay-like long discourses.
-But in Tagore’s novels they usually strengthen the narrative rather than weakening it.
-Besides, most writers in the nineteenth century had the common sense that the main ingredients of a novel are the story line, the characters, and the events.
+But in Tagore’s novels, they usually strengthen the narrative rather than weaken it.
+Besides, most writers in the nineteenth century had the common sense that the main ingredients of a novel are the storyline, the characters, and the events.
 Bengali novels were afflicted with superfluousness only in the twentieth century.

 A notable feature in Gora is the way Tagore had sharpened the pro-Hindu arguments so skillfully that they appear almost irrefutable.
 Strangely, a hundred years later, one finds that watered-down versions of the same arguments are still used by India’s revisionist Hindu leaders and writers.
 I can safely bet that none of them have ever read Gora, or else they would be making their case far more convincingly.